tajobe/altcoin-autosell/README.md

 ./autoseller.pl -usage # show usage
 ```

+The script will log to the console as well as "autosell.log" in the working directory.
+To change this, edit the log config.

 ### Configuration
 Log configuration(for debugging) located in log.conf.
 For example, to debug the config loading, turn log level up of `log4perl.logger.Autosell.Config` to DEBUG or higher, TRACE.
 Alternatively, if you only want to show errors, change the log level up to WARN or ERROR.
 See [Log4Perl](http://search.cpan.org/~mschilli/Log-Log4perl-1.42/lib/Log/Log4perl.pm) for more.